madeleineudell/LowRankModels.jl/README.md

 Each of these losses and regularizers can be scaled (for example, to increase the importance of the loss relative to the regularizer) by calling `scale!(loss, newscale)`.
-Users may also implement their own losses and regularizers; see `loss_and_reg.jl` for more details.
+Users may also implement their own losses and regularizers, or adjust internal parameters of the losses and regularizers; see [losses.jl](https://github.com/madeleineudell/LowRankModels.jl/blob/src/losses.jl) and [regularizers.jl](https://github.com/madeleineudell/LowRankModels.jl/blob/master/src/regularizers.jl) for more details.

 ## Example